What is public speaking?

 Does your public listen attentively when you speak?

 Everyone has the potential to speak well in public but simply knowing what to do does not always enable you to perform effectively all of the time.
 We understand the barriers to effective public speaking from nerves through to communicating complexity and dry information engagingly.
 These barriers are unique to each individual and our person centred philosophy enables us to support you to identify and overcome them for long term positive change.

 Ensuring that your content and performance are up to scratch for these high profile events is vital for success.
 Together we might write speeches, practice delivery, rehearse in the event environment etc. As these events are time-bound, we concentrate only on those essential changes that will make the biggest difference in the shortest time for all those involved.

 Are you a qualified public speaker?

 Have you achieved a bronze, silver or gold medal?
 Do you want one?
-LAMDA speaking in public qualifications are open to all ages and are a perfect way to demonstrate and prove your ability to speak in public effectively.
+NEA and LAMDA speaking in public qualifications are open to all ages and are a perfect way to demonstrate and prove your ability to speak in public effectively.
 We are proud to have a 100% pass rate with over 81% of students achieving distinction.
-LAMDA (London Academy of Music and Dramatic Art) has been providing examinations for over 130 years and is a highly regarded awarding body with qualifications recognised by Ofqual.
-Achieving a distinction at grade 8 (gold medal) is the equivalent to achieving an A’level and all qualifications from grade 6 (bronze medal) and above receive UCAS points for higher education.
+NEA (New Era Academy) and LAMDA (London Academy of Music and Dramatic Art) are highly regarded awarding bodies with qualifications recognised by Ofqual.
+Achieving a distinction at grade 8 (gold medal) is the equivalent to achieving an A-level and all qualifications from grade 6 (bronze medal) and above receive UCAS points for higher education.
 These qualifications also provide significant proof of achievement for personal and professional development within HR functions.

 What makes a good public speaker?